Last Updated: Monday, December 27, 2021 at 12:55pm

 - If social distancing can be achieved, the same support person may join the patient in recovery and be present to review discharge instructions.

-- One parent or guardian may remain with the child overnight and throughout the duration of the inpatient hospital stay.
+- One parent or designated caregiver may remain with the child throughout the duration of the pediatric and PICU inpatient hospital stay.

-- The Neonatal Intensive Care Unit (NICU) permits two visitors during visiting hours.
-Those visitors will receive special wristbands and must be the same people throughout the patient’s stay.
+- The Neonatal Intensive Care Unit (NICU) permits two visitors during visiting hours (8:00am – 10:00pm).
+Those parents/caregivers will receive special wristbands and must be the same people throughout the patient’s stay.

-- Siblings may be permitted for end-of-life care with approval by the care team.
+- Other exceptions, including end-of-life care visitation require approval by the care team.

 Support Person During Hospital Discharge: